AmblesideOnline for Groups Form 1B Booklist

 American Tall Tales by Adrien Stoutenburg (ChrBk) ($amzn)

-The Heroes by Charles Kingsley (used for older students) β α (also here) (£) (£amzn) ($amzn) Ω K
+The Heroes by Charles Kingsley (also here; for students who are moving to Form II the following year) β α (also here) (£) (£amzn) ($amzn) Ω K

 Poetry [19]